KeithArogo/Meta-Ads-Reporting-and-Analysis-Tool/README.md

-# 📈 META Ad Data Analysis Platform
+# 📈 META Ads Reporting and Analysis Tool

-Welcome to the **Meta Ad Data Analysis Platform**—a cloud-powered pipeline that transforms raw META (Facebook/Instagram) ad exports into structured insights, slick visuals, and business-ready reports.
+**Meta Ads Reporting and Analysis Tool**—a cloud-powered pipeline that transforms raw META (Facebook/Instagram) ad exports into structured insights and business-ready reports.

 ---

 ## 🚀 What’s This Platform For?

-This platform is built to help marketers, analysts, and growth hackers extract **meaningful insights** from recurring ad campaign data.
+This platform is built to help marketers and analysts extract **meaningful insights** from recurring ad campaign data.
 Whether you’re tracking *quote rates*, *cost-per-result*, or *Instagram profile visits*, this end-to-end pipeline handles it all—automatically.

 Use it to:
 - 💡 Understand asset-level ad performance across time.
 - 📊 Compare campaigns via SQL-powered analysis.
 - 🧺 Store structured datasets in a cloud-based RDS.
-- 📁 Generate daily/weekly/monthly reports for decision-makers.
+- 📁 Generate weekly/monthly reports for decision-makers.

 ---